MW-de/git-for-iris/README.md

 ### Usage example

 You may now edit some code in IRIS.
 As an example, go to **[Interoperability > Business Process Designer](http://localhost:9092/csp/user/EnsPortal.BPLEditor.zen?$NAMESPACE=USER&$NAMESPACE=USER&)** and create a new BPL process.
 Save it in package `dc.PackageSample` as `SampleBPLProcess`.
-Since the `dc.PackageSample` package is under source control, it will be exported.
+Since the `dc.PackageSample` package is under source control, it will be exported to `/opt/iriscode`.
 In the docker terminal, run:

 ```
 git add .